About this PGY2 Pharmacy Residency Program

 Residents are required to do at least 4 presentations including the following:

-• ACPE Accredited C.E.
-Presentation (Spring)
+- ACPE Accredited C.E.
+Presentation

 Meetings

-• Mountain States Resident Conference, Salt Lake City (Spring)
+Mountain States Resident Conference, Salt Lake City (Spring)

-Optional Teaching Experience
+Optional Teaching Experiences

 An optional Teaching Certificate program offered through a partnership with the University of Utah College of Pharmacy is available if interested.
+Additional teaching and precepting opportunities are available based on resident interests such as precepting students and PGY1 residents and delivering lectures at the University of Utah College of Pharmacy.

 Qualifications

-• Candidates must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah by September 30th of each program year.
+- Candidates must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah by September 30th of each program year.
 (The University of Utah pharmacy residency programs do not sponsor visas.)

 Recruitment & Selection